Joe Carollo: Aftermath of Operation Greenpalm; government fiscal crisis recovery plan

 Not long after the start of Carollo's first mayoralty, the city's politics was shaken after several city commissioners and others were arrested in Operation Greenpalm, an FBI-led bribery sting during which it came to light that the City of Miami was $68 million in debt.
 Among those indicted and removed from office by the sting was a key political adversary of Carollo's: City Manager Cesar Odio (whom Carollo had already been attempting to oust).
-Others indicted include Miller Dawkins.
+Others indicted include City Commissioner Dawkins.
 Separately from this, Commissioner Humberto Hernandez –another adversary of Carollo's– was ousted after an FBI investigation led to his indictment for money laundering.

 The revelations of the Operation Greenpalm probe left Carollo with a $70 million government budget shortfall to address.
 Carollo brought in Merritt Stierheim as interim city manager to create a recovery plan.
 While the city faced scrutiny from Governor Lawton Chiles, reduced bond ratings from Moody, and calls to dissolve the city government, Stierheim’s plan was approved by the city commission.
 In December 1996, Governor Lawton Chiles established a five-member financial oversight board to oversee the implementation of the city's recovery plan, a move that Carollo strongly supported.
 However, after the board's creation, Carollo and the board regularly fought over measures recommended by the board.
 In 2001, the Miami Herald praised Carollo's work as mayor towards remedying a crisis the city government had faced in its finances.